Coming Events

 2024 Road Runners are (L to R) Sue Gruver, Rob Blye, Tom Stock, Sharon Lynn, Carol Blye, Rob Schroeder, and Nancy Cunningham.

-Road Runners Update & Thank You
+Road Runners Thank You!

 The DOS Bird-a-Thon results are in and our Road Runners team put another feather in their cap!
 The team raised $8,868, earned 1st place in their category, and finished 2nd overall.